DallasUrbanists/dallasurbanists.com/blog/_posts/2023-05-03-seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1.md

 As mentioned earlier in the episode, different cycling groups in Dallas take turns leading the Critical Mass on the last Friday of the month.
 When I spoke with Gretchen for this podcast, Femme Pedale was getting ready to lead Critical Mass.

-**Gretchen Allen:** *“This is our second year to lead critical mass.
+**Gretchen Allen:** *“This is our second year to lead Critical Mass.
 Kind of nervous, but I think it'll be fun.
 We usually choose February because it's cold and we want a smaller crowd.”*

 I asked Gretchen what women may need for their first meetup, and what they can expect during the ride.
 I also asked how she learned about the group.
 Like many people featured in this podcast, Gretchen learned about Femme Pedale by word-of-month at another cycling event.